samtaylormjh/rails-project-manager/README.md

 - Notes as an array, remove from the edit page and display a list of notes above the note form

 - Testing

-# Reducer stuff

-- Attempting to expand an employees projects after creating a new employee causes the expanded table to appear blank

-- Editing site supervisors broke once then started working and now i can't replicate it

-- After creating a new employee only the new employee is displayed on index until refreshed sometimes?